 The students at UDC-CC represent the diverse and multi-cultural population of the nation's capital.
 The demographic of our Washington, DC area population includes adult learners, recent high school graduates, returning students, veterans, single parents, and English Language Learners (ELLs), and international students representing almost every country on the globe.

-The Strategic Plan is being used to guide the development of UDC-CC over the next several years.
+The Strategic Plan is being used to guide the development of the University over the next several years.
 The plan outlines the vision, mission, goals, and strategic objectives for the institution.

 History and Future Plans

 In January 2009, the University of the District of Columbia (UDC) announced its intention to create a community college under the leadership of Dr. Jonathan Gueverra (2009-2012).
 The college would provide the opportunity of open-enrollment to the population of the Washington, DC, Metropolitan Area.
 It would assume responsibility for associate degree, certificate, workforce development, and continuing education programs that had been offered, up to that time, through UDC.
 Academic year 2009-2010 was the first year of operation for the Community College of the District of Columbia, briefly dubbed “CCDC”.
 It was a dynamic year of transition and adjustment for the newly created college.
 Shortly after the inaugural year of operation, the Community College would assume its formal name, “The University of the District of Columbia Community College” (UDC-CC).
 In 2013, the College became a branch campus remaining within the scope of the University’s accreditation by the Middle States Commission on Higher Education.
 During the period from 2010-2014, UDC-CC continued to expand its programmatic offerings to become a leading, cutting-edge institution that would meet the needs of 21st century students.
 Dr.Tony Summers is currently the Acting Provost for the Community College.

 Beginning in fall 2009, the Community College assumed responsibility for: